ray-dataworks1/international-payments-compliance-analytics/README.md

 🎤 Author
 Rachael Ogungbose
-Junior Data Analytics Engineer | Fintech, Compliance, Cloud 2nd-gen immigrant based in the UK, passionate about systems, equity, and financial empowerment for immigrant communities.
+Junior Data Analytics Engineer | Fintech, Compliance, Cloud

+As a 2nd-gen immigrant based in the UK, I'm passionate about systems, equity, and financial empowerment for immigrant communities.